Semantic-Data-for-Humanities/SDHSS-Profiles/Microprofiles/Person_Person'sInteraction.md

 ### Example 1

-Encounter between two people (vs. their social relationship), in time and space
+Fictional: Encounter between two people (vs. their social relationship), in time and space

 ### Example 2

-Encounter between mulétiple people, and when it's a new interaction because of the lack of unity in time and space.
+Fictional: Encounter between mulétiple people, and when it's a new interaction because of the lack of unity in time and space.